OpenLineage/website/README.md

 1. First, choose a source image to use as inspiration - perhaps something thematically related to your post, or an inside joke.
 It'll be our little secret.
 2. Then, upload the image to sketchbeast.com, change "mixed shapes" to "rectangles", and click the button.
 Feel free to play with the other settings as you like, but stick with rectangles.
 3. Download the resulting SVG using the button on the image in the film strip at the bottom of the screen, and crop to the proper size.
-4. Delight in being the only person who knows what the source image was, resolve to choose something more subversive/clever next time.
+4. Delight in being the only person who knows what the source image was; resolve to choose something more subversive/clever next time.

 (If you'd rather not go through all of this, feel free to submit your PR without artwork and we'll make something for you - we like doing it, it's fun!)